-Women's 80s Jacket Tux Style Vintage Yvonne O'Gara Nothing Matches Medium VFG
+Women's 80s Jacket Tux Style Vintage Nothing Matches Medium Yvonne O'Gara VFG

 $ 69.00 Sale Save

 This vintage 1980s tuxedo style jacket features gorgeous fabrics in the "nothing matches" collage style so popular in 80s boutique clothing.
 Shoulders are padded with deepcut armholes.
 The lapels are wide at the shoulders and narrow down into the deep vee neckline that comes to the waist, where the jacket is more fitted.
-The jacket has a pair of bound handwarmer pockets.
+The jacket has a pair of bound hand warmer pockets.

 SIZE: No size label